Testing inhomogeneous cosmography in our cosmic neighborhood using CosmicFlows-4: Numerical results

 \subsection{Comparison to earlier work}

 In \cite{ETdipole1}, the general cosmographic expansion was used in low-resolution simulations with a density contrast amplitude of $\sim 0.05$ made with the Einstein Toolkit.
-The authors found that even in such as low resolution simulation, random observers find sky-variance of $\mathcal{H_O}$ of typically $2\%$ and of $\mathcal{Q_O}$ of roughly 120\%.
-The fluctuations found here for $\mathcal{H_O}$ are about a factor of 5-10 higher, depending on whether the grouped or ungrouped data is used.
+The authors found that even in a simulation with such small density contrast, random observers see sky-variance of $\mathcal{H_O}$ of typically $2\%$ and of $\mathcal{Q_O}$ of roughly 120\%.
+The fluctuations found here for $\mathcal{H_O}$ are about a factor of 5-10 higher when using the N = 64 grid.
 For $\mathcal{Q_O}$, the all-sky fluctuations in $\mathcal{Q_O}$ have a maximum amplitude about of the order of 4000 percent around the background value of $-0.55$.
 This is significantly more than the fluctuations found in \cite{ETdipole1}, but considering that higher density contrasts are used here, this is not particularly troublesome.
+When smoothing the resolution and using N = 4, 8 we find fluctuations in $\mathcal{H_O}$ similar to those found in \cite{ETdipole1}.